amineelkouhen/mcp-cockroachdb/README.md

 ## Configuration

-The CockroachDB MCP Server can be configured in two ways: via command line arguments or via environment variables.
+The CockroachDB MCP Server can be configured in two ways: either via command-line arguments or via environment variables.
-The precedence is: command line arguments > environment variables > default values.
+The precedence is: CLI arguments > environment variables > default values.

 ### Configuration via command line arguments